ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 These parameters are distributed out of band to the clients and to the aggregators.
 They are distributed by the collecting entity in some authenticated form.
-The reason being, that the collecting entity (e.g. a company or group of companies providing some client software it wants to collect measurements from) is in a privileged position anyway, because it could simply chose not to use DAP at all.
 Each task is identified by a unique 32-byte ID which is used to refer to it in protocol messages.

 During the duration of the measurement, each client records its own value(s),